zunaidhasan77/website-summarizer/README.md

 * If Gemini fails, the frontend dynamically alerts you ("Gemini failed, switching to local Ollama...") and triggers a secondary request to Ollama.

 **Display:** The summary is injected into the clean UI with real-time status updates that automatically fade after the response is received.

+*Built with care for speed, reliability, and privacy.*